“Lying lips [are] abomination to the LORD: but they that deal truly [are] his delight.” – Proverbs 12:22

 The problem is that not everyone has such aspirations.
 These aspirations may conflict with their desires for money, power, or notoriety just as my foolish behavior in the past conflicted with the gravity of my soul.

 No one likes to be around a hypocrite.
-You should not lower your standards to be acquainted with them because it will impede your spiritual process, tarnish your legacy, and separate you further from God.
+You should not lower your standards to be acquainted with them because it will impede your spiritual process, tarnish your legacy, stifle your goals, and separate you further from God.

 What Virtues Does Integrity Reveal & Not Reveal About A Person